openhab/openhab-docs/configuration/blockly/rules-blockly-voice-and-multimedia.md

 _Function:_ Plays an audio file on an audio sink

 - the audio file must reside in the sounds-folder of openHAB that can be found [here](https://community.openhab.org/t/blockly-reference/128785#openhab-configuration-files-7)
-- all available audio sinks are automatically provided by openHABs blocklies
+- all available audio sinks are automatically provided by openHABs Blockly

 Also view ![youtube](../images/blockly/youtube-logo-small.png)[Playing sounds on audio sinks](https://youtu.be/EdllUlJ7p6k?t=2035)